dipspb/Kicad-tools/libgen/readme.md

 Here `Ref_des` is your component *Reference Designator* and `Comp_name` is an *Valid component Name*. `PDIP` is the *package* of the component.
+`"DESC"` is the Description of the Components and **is optional**.
+`"KEYW1 KEYW2 KEYW3"` are the Keywords for your component
+and **are optional**.

+Both the Description and keywords must follow *Kicad library rules*.
+>[.i.e.
+Description can contain any alpha numeric or
+>  special character including space.]
+>[.i.e.
+Keywords needs to be sperated by Space and can only
+>  contain Alpha numeric characters along with underscore]

 **ETYPE** is the electrical type of the Pin: